-(c) Associate Member - Individual
+(d) Associate Member - Individual

-- (i) An individual is eligible for membership as an Associate Member of the Company if the individual is accepted by the Board as having a commitment to Objects of the Company. - (ii) An individual becomes an Associate Member Individual upon approval of that person's application by the Board in accordance with Article 8.
+- (i) An individual is eligible for membership as an Associate Member of the Company if the individual is: - A. an Aboriginal and/or Torres Strait Islander person; and - B. accepted by the Board as having a commitment to Objects of the Company.

+- (ii) An individual becomes an Associate Member Individual upon approval of that person's application by the Board in accordance with Article 8. - (iii) An individual who is an Associate Member Individual on the date of the Company's 2021 AGM, will cease to be an Associate Member -Individual at the conclusion of that AGM if they do not meet the criteria in Article 7(d)(i)A.

-(d) Associate Member - Corporate
+(e) Associate Member - Corporate

-- (i) An organisation is eligible for membership as an Associate Member of the Company if the corporation is accepted by the Board as having a commitment to the Objects of the Company. - (i) An organisation becomes an Associate Member Corporate upon approval of that organisation's application by the Board in accordance with Article 8.
+- An organisation is eligible for membership as an Associate Member of the Company if the corporation is accepted by the Board as having a commitment to the Objects of the Company. - (i) An organisation becomes an Associate Member Corporate upon approval of that organisation's application by the Board in accordance with Article 8.